GRAPHIC RECORDERS: HOW TO BUILD A THRIVING PRACTICE

 Get Your Skills Up To Snuff

-Like any new skill you have to practice, practice, and practice to get good at it.
+Like any new skill, you have to practice, practice, and practice to get good at it.
 As discussed in my trainings there are plenty of things you can do on your own to practice these skills.
-However, there also comes a time where you need to get out there and do this in public wherever you can.
+However, there also comes a time when you need to get out there and do this in public wherever you can.
 The ‘only way out is through’ as I’m constantly saying.

 Do not worry about charging … to begin with the most important thing is that you ‘do the work’ and develop your skills and confidence.
 The money will sort itself out over time.
 Read Why Working for Nada Is Smart.
 And get Business Essentials for Process Professionals for detailed specifics and case studies when you are truly ready to monetize.